sajalverma17/GitBranchDiffer/deploy/README-Marketplace2019.md

 ![image](https://user-images.githubusercontent.com/25904133/121787246-4b76ba00-cbc5-11eb-8033-7b06d92079d5.png)

-3. Once the filter is applied, right-click on a file in Solution Explorer, then click `Open Diff With Base`. <br>This opens a new tab in Visual Studio, showing you the diff of the file's content in the working branch compared to it's content in the "base" branch.
+3. Once the filter is applied, right-click on a file in Solution Explorer, then click `Open Diff With Base`. <br>This opens a new tab in Visual Studio, showing you the diff of the file's content in the working branch compared to it's content in the "base" branch/commit.

 ![image](https://user-images.githubusercontent.com/25904133/121787519-c8566380-cbc6-11eb-9dd2-d378a9f61775.png)